Find out if Standard Life equity release is ideal for your retirement in 2024.

 - Can I move home after releasing equity?

-- Yes, most plans offer portability options if you want to move home later in life.
+- Yes, most plans offer portability options to move home later in life.

 - Will releasing equity affect my benefits entitlements?

-- Releasing equity could impact means – tested benefits that are based on income or assets, so it’s important to seek independent financial advice before making a decision.
+- Releasing equity could impact means – tested benefits based on income or assets, so it’s important to seek independent financial advice before deciding.

 - What fees are involved with equity release?